coniferprod/sevenate-rs/README.md

     }

 How's that for a subrange type?
 It is immutable, and other newtypes like this are easy to implement.
-You could also make a Rust macro to generate the code for you (something that I haven't tried yet, but am interested in), to avoid repetitive code.
 Essentially the only things that need to change are the name of the type and the values of the associated consts in the trait implementation.

+### The `ranged_impl!` macro

+It becomes quite tedious to implement the `Ranged` trait for all the required types.
+The code you need to write can be radically shortened by defining a Rust macro to handle the grunt work.

+The `ranged_impl!` macro implements the `Ranged` trait for a given type, along with the `Default` and `Display` traits.
+The default value is simply the `DEFAULT` associated constant, while the displayed value is the value wrapped by the type.

+Remember to install `cargo-expand` if you want to see the result of the macro expansion:

+    cargo install cargo-expand

+Then use the `cargo expand` command.

+Alternatively, you can also use Rust Analyzer in Visual Studio Code to recursively expand the macro; see the "Expand macro recursively at caret" command.

 ## Leaning on the `From` trait